ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 lead to issuance failures.
 The purpose of this field is to assist in scheduled key rotations.

-Issuers MAY advertise multiple token-keys for the same token-type to support key rotation.
+Beyond staging keys with the "not-before" value, Issuers MAY advertise multiple token-keys for the same token-type to facilitate key rotation.
 In this case, Issuers indicate preference for which token key to use based on the order of keys in the list, with preference given to keys earlier in the list.

 Altogether, the Issuer's directory could look like: